appinho/SARosPerceptionKitti/README.md

 <!--

+### To Do

+* Upload more scenarios
+* Make Youtube video to walk through the project
+* Make smaller gifs
+* Double check
+  * transformation from camera 02 to velo
+  * grid to point cloud has any errors
+* Improve evaluation
+  * Write out FP FN
+* Visualize Detection Grid
+* Delete duplicate tracks
+* Reduce street pavement error prone cells
+* Objects to free space or not

 ## Evaluation for 7 Scenarios 0011,0013,0014,0018,0056,0059,0060

 | Class        | MOTA    | MOTP    |  MOTAL  |    MODA |    MODP |